 example.com IN CAA 0 issue "digicert.com" example.com IN CAA 0 issue "letsencrypt.org" example.com IN CAA 0 issuewild "digicert.com" example.com IN CAA 0 issuewild "letsencrypt.org"

 We recommend removing cached entries in public DNS servers after updating your DNS records.
 This is especially important if you’re updating nameservers for your domains.
-Clearing the cache will speed up DNS verification and SSL certificate issuance for your domains.
+Clearing the cache will speed up DNS verification and TLS certificate issuance for your domains.

 Use the links below to clear cached records in popular public DNS servers: